China oil giants to open spending taps as graft probe may have peaked

-HONG KONG, Sept 3 (Reuters) - Flagship Chinese oil producers are preparing to ramp up multi-billion dollar capital spending plans squeezed amid a Beijing probe into industry graft, offering a lift for oil services firms that suffered from belt-tightening in the first half.
+HONG KONG (Reuters) - Flagship Chinese oil producers are preparing to ramp up multi-billion dollar capital spending plans squeezed amid a Beijing probe into industry graft, offering a lift for oil services firms that suffered from belt-tightening in the first half.

 State-controlled majors PetroChina and Sinopec Corp delayed investing in project launches in the first half as China’s government deepened its corruption investigation in the state sector.
 Project tendering in China has been riddled with graft amid a culture of officials at state firms accepting bribes to award contracts to companies run by relatives or friends.